TEPS - Teaching English in Primary Schools

 Project team: Benjamin Möbus, Rebecca Schlieckmann

-Porsch, R., & Wilden, E. (in preparation/2021).
+Porsch, R., & Wilden, E. (2021).
 Teaching English Out-of-Field in Primary School: Differences in Professional Characteristics and Effects on Instructional Quality.
-In L. Hobbs & R. Porsch (Eds.), Out-of-field Teaching across the Teaching Disciplines and Contexts.
+In: L. Hobbs & R. Porsch (Eds.), Out-of-field Teaching across the Teaching Disciplines and Contexts.
 Singapore: Springer.

 Wilden, E., Porsch, R. & Schurig, M. (2020).
 An early start in primary EFL education and the role of teacher qualification and teaching quality.
 Language Teaching for Young Learners, 2(1), 28-51. https://doi.org/10.1075/ltyl.19002.wil

 Wilden, E. (2020).
 Freude und Angst bei Lernenden im Englischunterricht der Grundschule.
 In E. Burwitz-Melzer, C. Riemer, & L. Schmelter (Eds.), Affektiv-emotionale Dimensionen beim Lehren und Lernen von Fremdsprachen: Arbeitspapiere der 40.
 Frühjahrskonferenz zur Erforschung des Fremdsprachenunterrichts (pp. 249-259).
 Tübingen: Narr.

 Wilden, E. & Porsch, R. (2019).
 The impact of teaching quality and learning time on the primary EFL learners' receptive proficiency.
 Preliminary Findings from the TEPS study.
 AILA Review, 32 (2019), 160-177.
 DOI: https://doi.org/10.1075/aila.00025.wil

 Wilden, E., & Porsch, R. (2019).
 Early vs. Late Starters' Receptive Proficiency.
 Babylonia, 2019(2), 46.